[?] Subscribe To This Site

 You will always improvise as you execute your plan, as things tend not to always go as you planned.
 Adjust where you must, and then get back to your plan.

-Now, make like that shoe company says...
+Now, do what that shoe company says and...

 ...
 Just Do It!